stirfry93/odin-recipes/README.md

 # odin-recipes
-I made a "recipes of Stardew Valley" website to demonstrate my HTML and CSS skills.
-This website is all original code I wrote myself from scratch.
+I wrote my own, original code to make a "recipes of Stardew Valley" website to demonstrate my HTML and CSS skills.

+You may access the website at: https://stirfry93.github.io/odin-recipes/